The 6 Best Managed WordPress Hosting Providers in 2026

 5. Pricing: 4/5

-Workflow Management: 2/5 – You get malware scanning, staging, SSH/SFTP, and automatic updates, but not the deep plugin-by-plugin controls or client portals the premium hosts offer.
+Workflow Management: 2/5 – You get automatic WordPress updates, security tooling, staging, and backup options, but not the deep plugin-by-plugin controls or client portals the premium hosts offer.

 Customer Support: 3/5 – 24/7 chat and phone remain available, though quality can vary by rep.

-Pricing: 4/5 – Entry pricing is still very competitiveโ€”especially on longer termsโ€”and now includes an AI builder, free domain for the first year, CDN, SSL, and weekly backups on many plans.
+Pricing: 4/5 – Entry pricing is still very competitiveโ€”especially on longer termsโ€”and includes the beginner-friendly builder experience that makes Bluehost attractive to first-time site owners.

 If you want the easiest path to a decent-looking site and strong speed for the price, Bluehost is a straightforward choice.